dylancortez2135/Student-History-Vault/README.md

 ## 📌 Overview

-This is a project I will pitch to my University.
-A robust SQL-based data pipeline designed to manage and track student records.
-It utilizes temporal modeling to track the changes in the academic performance of students.
-Containing columns such as **average per academic level, cumulative average, cumulative student history, academic honors, and etc.**
+This is a project that I will pitch to my University.
+A robust SQL-based data pipeline designed to manage and track student records by utilizes **temporal modeling** to track the changes in their academic performance.
+The output contains columns such as **average per academic level, cumulative average, cumulative student history, and academic honors**

 ## 🧰 Tech Stack